udayakumar-s/ej2-angular-docs/ej2-angular/carousel/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Carousel component
+# Getting started with Angular Carousel component

-This section explains how to create a simple Carousel, and demonstrate the basic usage of the Carousel module in an Angular environment.
+This section explains how to create a simple [Angular Carousel](https://www.syncfusion.com/angular-ui-components/angular-carousel), and demonstrate the basic usage of the Carousel module in an Angular environment.

 ## Dependencies